Presidents in the 1800s

-Upon the reorganization of the Alumni Association, February 28, 1887, Dean Hodgkins became Secretary, and served for a period of twenty-five years.
-During that period, as the one permanent officer of the alumni, he kept alive alumni interests and stimulated alumni activities in support of the University.
-As an outgrowth of this activity, he prepared in 1891, a historical catalogue of the University, covering the first seventy years of the life of the institution.
-From 1917-20, Dean Hodgkins served as president of the General Alumni Association, and upon the resignation of President Collier, in 1921, he was elected President of the University - the first alumnus thus to serve.
-His appointment to the Presidency in 1921, was viewed as an ad interim appointment, and on the election of a successor in 1923, he became Dean of the University, which office he held to the end of his life.
+Upon the reorganization of the Alumni Association on February 28, 1887, Dean Hodgkins became Secretary and served for a period of twenty-five years.
+As the one permanent officer of the alumni, he kept alive alumni interests and stimulated alumni activities in support of the University.
+As an outgrowth of this activity, he prepared a historical catalogue of the University in 1891, covering the first seventy years of the life of the institution.
+From 1917-20, Dean Hodgkins served as president of the General Alumni Association, and upon the resignation of President Collier in 1921, he was elected President of the University - the first alumnus to serve.
+His appointment to the presidency in 1921 was viewed as an ad interim appointment, and on the election of a successor in 1923, he became Dean of the University, holding that office to the end of his life.
 To his colleagues in these later years, Dean Hodgkins was more than just a member of the faculty.
-He was a friend and confidant to many, and was greatly loved for his quiet simplicity and understanding.
-He was true to his vision of the University through nearly fifty years.
-In the classroom and elsewhere he was never spectacular but minimized himself in the presentation of his subject.
+He was a friend and confidant to many, greatly loved for his quiet simplicity and understanding.
+He stayed true to his vision of the University through nearly fifty years.
+When giving presentations in the classroom and elsewhere he was never flamboyant but minimized himself to the best advantage of his subject matter.
 He left the imprint of a great teacher in the hearts and lives of thousands of students.

 William Mather Lewis

 William Mather Lewis, the eleventh president of George Washington University, served from 1923 to 1927.
-Lewis was born in Howell, Michigan on March 24, 1878, and moved with his family to Joliet, Illinois, where he received his elementary education.
-He attended high school in Galesburg, Illinois and graduated from Lake Forest College with an A.B. degree in 1900.
+Lewis was born in Howell, Michigan, on March 24, 1878 and moved with his family to Joliet, Illinois, where he received his elementary education.
+He attended high school in Galesburg, Illinois, and graduated from Lake Forest College with an A.B. degree in 1900.
 He received his M.A. at Illinois College in 1902, where he also taught English literature.
-In 1903 he returned to Lake Forest College, where he taught until 1906, when he became head master at Lake Forest Academy.
+In 1903 he returned to Lake Forest College, where he taught until becoming headmaster at Lake Forest Academy in 1906.
 He resigned in 1913 and went abroad for two years to study English, French, and German school systems.
 Upon his return in 1915, citizens of Lake Forest elected him mayor, and he instituted a far-reaching “City Beautiful” project.

 Cloyd Heck Marvin

-When he arrived, the “G Street high school,” as some derided it, was crowded into about one square block, and had 109 full-time faculty and an enrollment of 5,478.
-Dr. Marvin reorganized the administration of the University, and with the assistance of the Board of Trustees he revamped and strengthened its financial structure so that at no time in his administration, even during the depression and the war years, was there a retrenchment through reduction in the size of the teaching staff or in faculty salaries.
+When he arrived, the “G Street high school,” as some derided it, was crowded into a roughly one square block footprint, and had 109 full-time faculty and an enrollment of 5,478.
+Dr. Marvin reorganized the administration of the University.
+With the assistance of the Board of Trustees he revamped and strengthened its financial structure so that at no time in his administration, even during the depression and the war years, was there a retrenchment through reduction in the size of the teaching staff or in faculty salaries.
 By the 1930s, the University had become well established in the Foggy Bottom area, and the institution had become a true urban university.
 By the time Marvin retired in 1959, the University had spread out to more than six times its old area, and the faculty and enrollment had doubled.
 Endowments were four times bigger and physical properties had increased eighteen fold.
-President Marvin died April 27, 1969 in Washington, D.C.
+President Marvin died April 27, 1969, in Washington, D.C.
 His widow Dorothy Betts Marvin (whom he married in 1917) gave a naming gift of $1.5 million for the Cloyd Heck Marvin Student Center in 1971.

 Oswald Symister Colclough